GSA/plainlanguage.gov/_pages/law/background/timeline.md

 ---
-title: History
+title: Timeline
-permalink: /law/history/
+permalink: /law/background/timeline/
 sidenav: law
+intro:
 ---

-This timeline is an abbreviated and updated version of [A History of Plain Language in the United States Government]({{ site.baseurl }}/law/history/plain-language-in-the-united-states-government/) by Joanne Locke.
+This timeline is an abbreviated and updated version of [A History of Plain Language in the Government]({{ site.baseurl }}/law/history/plain-language-in-the-government/) by Joanne Locke.

 ## 2010s

 * President Obama signed the [Plain Writing Act of 2010](https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/content-detail.html) into law on October 13, 2010.

 * President Obama issued [Executive Order 13563 - Improving Regulation and Regulatory Review](https://obamawhitehouse.archives.gov/the-press-office/2011/01/18/executive-order-13563-improving-regulation-and-regulatory-review) on January 18, 2011.
 The order states that our regulatory system must ensure that regulations are accessible, consistent, written in plain language, and easy to understand.

+* The Office of Management and Budget (OMB) posted a [Best Practices Guide for regulations](https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/inforeg/edocket_final_5-28-2010.pdf).

+* OMB issued its [Final Guidance](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2011/m11-15.pdf) on April 13, 2011.

 ## 2000s